Faculty and Staff

 Dr. Arya Nielsen is an Assistant Clinical Professor at Icahn School of Medicine at Mount Sinai in the Department of Family Medicine & Community Health.
 She developed and directed the Acupuncture Fellowship for Inpatient Care at Mount Sinai Beth Israel.
 Her research includes treatment of chronic pain in underserved populations, acupuncture therapies for acute care and the inpatient setting and both the physiology and therapeutic effect of the traditional East Asian healing technique Gua sha.

 Dr. Nielsen is the past Chair of the Policy Working Group for the Academic Consortium for Integrative Medicine & Health, the member organization of 73 academic medical centers and health systems.
+In 2019 she was elected to serve as At Large Member of the Consortium Board.
 She served on a 2014 Joint Commission Stakeholder Panel on pain that led to their clarification (2015) that nonpharmacologic therapies be included in conventional treatment strategies in the hospital setting.
-Dr. Nielsen is a frequent peer reviewer for multiple medical journals
+Dr. Nielsen is a frequent peer reviewer for multiple medical journals.

 Jaime Schehr, ND, RD